Tick Treatment Program

 Do NOT Attract Wildlife

-Effective, safe, and environmentally sound product designed specifically for the control of Lyme disease carrying ticks.
+Effective, safe, and environmentally sound products designed specifically for the control of Lyme disease carrying Deer Ticks.

 Developed at a leading Lyme disease research laboratory at the Harvard School of Public Health.
 Based on the scientific study of ecology of the deer tick and the field mouse, the respective vector and the reservoir of the disease.